-If you’re coming from Osaka Station you’ll need to take the Osaka Loop Line to Bentencho Station.
-From here you can then change onto the Chuo Subway line.
+If you’re coming from Osaka Castle Station you’ll need to take the Osaka Loop Line to Bentencho Station.
+From here you can then change onto the Chuo Subway Line.

 How To Go From Osaka Castle To Dotonbori

-Osaka Castle is located around 4.3km from Dotonbori.
-If you’re feeling up to it you could walk the route (even if you take the metro around 1.2km of the walk is necessary through the gardens to get to the top of the castle) and should take you around an hour.
+Osaka Castle is situated approximately 4.3km from Dotonbori.
+If you’re feeling up to it you could walk the route – even if you take the metro around 1.2km of the walk is necessary through the gardens to get to the top of the castle and should take you around an hour.

 Walk from Osaka Castle to Morinomiya Station and board the Chuo Line.
 From there you could;